nguyenkhoi2806/FE---Micro-Frontends-assignment/README.md

 ## How to run api quickly

-- First you run command `sh start-service.sh` to start service
+- First you run command `sh script/start-api.sh` to start service
-- After that yoy run command `sh migrate-data.sh` to migrate data
+- After that yoy run command `sh script/migrate-data.sh` to migrate data

+---

+**NOTE**

+To stop sevvice you can run command `sh script/stop-api.sh`

+---